 We’ve all been there.
-Due to any number of causes, there’s always the possibility that your flight will arrive later than expected, even though airlines build in a buffer to keep their on-time ratings artificially high.
-This causes many problems, especially if you are getting a connecting flight or having someone pick you up from the airport.
+Due to any number of reasons, there’s always the possibility that your flight will arrive later than expected, even though airlines build in a buffer to keep their on-time ratings artificially high.
+This causes many problems, especially if you’re getting a connecting flight or having someone pick you up from the airport.

 But what if the opposite happens?
 Occasionally you may get to the airport much earlier than expected.
 This usually happens on longer flights, particularly trans-continental trips.

 For example, we had this happen during our flight from New York JFK to Reykjavik, Iceland.